Shaders

 inconsistent results compared to undecorated inputs.

-It is recommended that input variables used in derivative calculations are
+Thus using Centroid with input variables used in derivative

 value is not interpolated, and instead values from all input vertices are